UX Booth Style Guide

 • Flow: This elusive idea can be explained rather simply: vary your sentence structure and keep readers interested through cadence.
 In other words, avoid writing subject-verb, subject-verb, subject-verb articles: My cat ate my radio.
 It now plays classical music after 11.
 I can’t sleep anymore.
 See?
 That’s boring to read (even though the cat is cool).

-• Audience: As a contributor to UX Booth, you are writing for everyone.
-Keep that in mind while writing and editing.
+• Audience: As a contributor to UX Booth, you are writing for a community of beginning-to-intermediate interaction designers, information architects, content strategists, and user researchers.

 • Active voice: Avoid passive voice.
-For example, instead of saying: “The couch was being torn apart by an overactive mastiff,” say: “The mastiff tore the coach apart.”
-The latter sentence has more impact, as will all active-voice sentences.
+For example, instead of saying: “The couch was being torn apart by an overactive mastiff,” say: “The overactive mastiff tore the coach apart” (poor thing).

 • Metaphors, similes, and imagery: These literary devices can add a wonderful dimension to any article…as long as they’re used appropriately and sparingly.
 We encourage creatively written articles, but don’t go too crazy.
 Meaning should be magnified—not obscured—by these devices.